jjvanzon/Circular-Language-Spec/spec/interfaces/interfaces-edge-cases.md

 Because a triangle basically merges with its container, it is like you are not bothered by the borders of a triangle.

-At first glance the grouping does not seem to affect how the objects are used.
+At first glance the grouping might not seem to affect how the objects are used.
 However, two problems arise:

 - Explicit interface dependency
 - Call overhead